Information about the Quantitative Section of GMAT

 - After working on the simpler questions you have to get a good grip on tougher sections like inequalities, permutations and combinations, absolute values, work problems etc. You will have a fairly good idea on what questions GMAT considers to be difficult after you solve the official GMAT quantitative review.

-- You should understand that GMAT quantitative is not at all like college level math, in fact it is only at the level of high school math.
-So you better approach it with that mindset and you will be much more comfortable.
+- You should understand that the math section is not at all like college level math, in fact it is only at the level of high school math.
+Therefore, you can approach it with that mindset and you will be much more comfortable.

 - Maintain your own notes for different topics and by doing this you can explore easier ways to solve a particular type of problem.

-- Join a forum for GMAT.
+- Join a forum for this test.
 This will expose you to other people’s experiences and strategies so that you can adapt yourself accordingly.
 You can also take help from people on the problems that you find difficult.

 - Learn to solve quantitative ability problems clearly and write down the important steps.
 This habit will stay with you and will prove to be very important because you don’t want to make silly mistakes in the actual exam.
 Also note that GMAT isn’t an exam where you have a lot of difficulty with time, so you don’t have to worry that your time will be wasted if you write everything down.

-- Most aspirants consider that the GMAT quantitative section is the most scoring one.
+- Most aspirants consider that Mathematics is the most scoring section.
 Therefore if you are targeting a high overall score, you will be better off scoring high forties in it (and it isn’t very difficult).

 - Shortcuts and Vedic math should only be used when you are strong with the fundamentals and not at the beginning of your preparation.
 Many aspirants fall victim to this process.
 They solve using shortcuts and when there is question that cannot be solved this way, they are trapped.
 So you go for shortcuts only about a month before the test and use it only as a time saving alternative, not as a replacement for the concepts.